 DIN 45547（1981）Stereophonic Records: effective 5.6cm/s (=peak 8cm/s) at 1000Hz

 Any velocity level was optional/stopgap because to get same output level from stereo & monaural grooves with stereo cartridge: stereo one channel recorded velocity towards 45degrees = monaural velocity/√2.
 Hence 8x√2＝11.3cm/s for monaural recording is indicated in the above table from DIN 45543.
 Of course these are again optional and another pair (Stereo channel-wise 3.54cm/s 45 degrees and Mono 5cm/s laterally) can be selected as reference 0dB as often applied on cartridge sensitivity test.
 Each 0 dB level can be different in every test record according to the purpose of measurement: I prefer the description in velocity (cm/s) than obscure dB.
-0dB as recording level index cannot be standardised since the recording level should be determined backward from the conventional capacity of cutting machines and pick-ups.
+0dB as recording level index cannot be standardised since the actual recording level should be determined backward from the conventional ability of cutting machines and pick-ups.

 2) how to measure recorded velocity?